semgrep/semgrep-docs/docs/playground-editor.md

     <dd>Save, share, and add your rule to the Rule Board through this menu.</dd>
 </dl>

+To resize the panes, position your mouse over the borders and click-drag to the desired width.
+You can hide the entire library pane to give more space for the editing panes.

 ## Creating a rule

 There are two views that can be used to create a rule: